 HRAs are generally considered self-insured plans that are subject to the PCOR fee.
 If there is a fully insured plan associated with the HRA, the carrier pays the fee for the fully insured plan and the employer pays the fee for the HRA.
-For HRAs (and any non-excepted FSAs), the employer simply counts one covered life per HRA or health FSA participant/employee; unlike the rule that applies for self-insured (including level-funded) medical plans (see above), the count for HRAs (and non-excepted FSAs) should not include dependents.
-For further information about HRAs, see the NFP publication HRAs and Other Employer Reimbursement Arrangements.
+For HRAs (and any non-excepted health FSAs), the employer simply counts one covered life per HRA or health FSA participant/employee; unlike the rule that applies for self-insured (including level-funded) medical plans (see above), the count for HRAs (and non-excepted health FSAs) should not include dependents.
+If a plan sponsor has an HRA and another self-insured health plan with the same plan year, persons covered by both plans are counted only once.
+For further information about HRAs, see the NFP publication HRAs, ICHRAs, and Other Employer Reimbursement Arrangements.